KennethManzi1/Zillow-Project/README.md

 property_data = z_for["data"]["cat1"]["searchResults"]["mapResults"]
 property_data

-#normalizing the listings from json to a dataframe
+#normalizing the listings from json to a dataframe and get the zpids
 listings = pd.json_normalize(property_data)
+listings = listings['zpid']
 listings

 #to csv
 listings.to_csv('listings.csv')
 ```
+- There you have it.
+Now we have the list of Minneapolis ZPIDs from Zillow.
+Now we will use the ZPIDs to get those properties and their prices and estimates.